Disclaimer

 If a business feels like it is too much, people can invest in a hobby and get paid for helping people with their hobby.
 However, they still have to report the income from their hobby to the IRS on their taxes.
 The IRS website has more about this.

-If someone just wants some ideas for a "side hustle" to freelance and make some extra money, they can consider the webpage https://www.sidehustlenation.com/ideas/.
+If someone just wants some ideas for a "side hustle” or market themselves as a freelancer and make some extra money, they can consider the webpages https://www.sidehustlenation.com/ideas/ or https://www.upwork.com or https://www.freelancer.com.

 The four most common pieces of advice that personal finance professionals share includes creating, and following, a budget that allows people to know where their money comes from, what it does for them, and where it goes.
-Other common advice includes regularly investing (dollar cost averaging), invest in things with more potential reward than risk, and last but not least, diversify your investments.
+Other common advice includes regularly investing a percent of every paycheck (dollar cost averaging), invest in things with more potential reward than risk, and last but not least, diversify your investments.

-Most financial experts recommend investing money in the stock market, bond market, and real estate market, unless it is a phase where there is an expected extended crash in the markets, then some financial experts recommend selling and getting out of the markets.
+Most financial experts recommend investing money in the stock market, bond market, and real estate market, unless it is a phase where there is an expected crash in the markets, then some financial experts recommend selling and getting out of the markets.
 However, the markets have always bounced back eventually, and some experts still claim a crash in a market can be a good time to invest money in the market, because they consider the investments as being "discounted" or "on sale."
-It can be very difficult to impossible for normal people to "time the markets" and sell at high points and buy low.
+It can be very difficult to impossible for normal people to "time the markets" and sell at peaks and buy at the lowest points.
 Even financial experts have trouble doing this.

 Understand some banks, credit unions, and investment companies have some federal insurance (FDIC or NCUSIF) to protect a certain amount of cash investments in savings, checking, some trusts, and CDs.
 Not all investment organizations provide such insurance, and money invested in stocks is not insured.

 Why invest in stocks at all?
-The average annual stock market returns are roughly 8-10%.
+The average annual stock market returns are roughly 8-10%, depending on the market and the time frame.
 I'm not saying that is what you will get investing in stocks, but it is more than just keeping the money in a savings account.
 Most savings accounts have annual returns way lower than 8%.
-The last I checked, there are only a few banks offering high yield savings accounts with over 1% annual returns.
+The last I checked, there are only a few banks offering high yield savings accounts between 2-5% annual returns.

 Almost anyone can set up and manage their own personal or business stock market investment account with a brokerage.
 Personal accounts include a regular cash account, or a retirement account, including the popular Roth Individual Retirement Account or Roth IRA.
 What makes the Roth IRA different is that qualified withdraws from the account, during retirement age, are tax free, or tax exempt.